-3.1.1 Case 1: High persistence in emissions and negligible fixed effects
+3.1.1 Case 1: High persistence in emissions and negligible FE

 Table 5 reports the results of our simulations investigating the impact of different types of FE on the variance of emissions, both unscaled (facility-level Emissions) and scaled by capital stock (facility-level Emissions/Capital).
-In addition to Year FE (included in all regressions), the first specification adds facility FE, the second one Firm FE and County FE, the third one Firm FE, and the fourth one County FE.
+In addition to year FE (included in all regressions), the first specification adds facility FE, the second one firm FE and county FE, the third one firm FE, and the fourth one county FE.
 Importantly, we have allocated a very small weight to the time-, firm- and county-specific time invariant components of Capital and Emissions (with a mean of 0.000005).